SWAIH-hub/What-good-looks-like/What good data looks like/Technology.md

 ### Automation Using AI

-- Incorporating AI for tasks like identifying outliers, filling missing values, or classifying unstructured data (e.g., free-text notes) can improve data quality and could potentially reduce manual effort.
+- Incorporating AI for tasks like identifying outliers to improve data quality and could potentially reduce manual effort:
+- [ ] Filling or highlighting missing values
+- [ ] Classifying unstructured data (e.g., free-text notes)
+- [ ] Using Linear Regression to perhaps help with predicting activity
+- [ ] Any other

 ---